ARM-software/LLVM-embedded-toolchain-for-Arm/samples/README.md

-To debug the samples you will need to install a debugger that supports Arm targets, for example, [LLDB](https://lldb.llvm.org/) version matching LLVM Embedded Toolchain for Arm.
+To debug the samples you will need to install a debugger that supports Arm targets, for example, [LLDB](https://lldb.llvm.org/) version matching LLVM Embedded Toolchain.
 Debugging is only supported on Linux and macOS.

 ## Specifying the location of the installed toolchain

-The Makefiles of the code samples need the location of the installed LLVM Embedded Toolchain for Arm.
+The Makefiles of the code samples need the location of the installed LLVM Embedded Toolchain.

 If you are using Linux or MSYS2 and running the samples directly from the installation directory the Makefiles will determine the correct location